NYU-CS9053/Syllabus/README.md

 * I will make the assignment available immediately after the lecture
 * You will accept the link to the homework (posted in `homework/weekXX` where `XX` is the assignment number)
 * You will clone the homework repo and work locally
-* The final commit which I'll review for grading will be the latest commit __before 5pm__ the day of the following lecture (i.e., you'll have about one week to complete the assignment)
+* You must make all commits __before 5pm__ of the due date (i.e., the day of the following lecture, you'll have about one week to complete the assignment)
+* You must email me the final commit id __before 5pm__ of the due date (run `git rev-parse HEAD` to get this id)
+* The TA and I will review the commit you emailed me (provided it was emailed prior to 5pm of the due date) and any previous commits you made.
-* You must push your local commits to your online repository prior to 6 hours after the __5pm__ deadline (so that I can review them).
+* You must then push your local commits to your online repository, otherwise I will not be able to see them and consequently grade them.
+This must be done within 24 hours of the due date.

 __Late submissions are treated as 0__ Submitting an assignment late will not be tolerated in any circumstance.
-This includes pushing code after the 6 hour deadline of last commit.
-If this happens you can use this as your grade which will not be counted.
-Note, commits after _5pm_ will not be reviewed but those prior will be.
+This includes any commit performed after 5pm of the due date or any commit performed before 5pm but after the latest commit id you emailed me prior to 5pm of the due date.

 __Important__ If any part of this process does not make sense please let me know __ASAP (as soon as possible)__ via e-mail or in the first lecture.